 This is the only time Isaac is seen building an altar and calling upon God.

 His comfortable life interrupted by famine; moral failure before Abimelech; the necessity of having to move over and over again drives Isaac to his knees in prayer and he calls upon God for help.
-His prayer is answered as God appears and confirms His blessing and protections on Isaac.
+His prayer is answered as God appears and confirms His blessing and protection of Isaac.

 In verses 26-33, Abimelech, the king of the Philistines comes to Isaac to make a peace treaty with him.

-- Isaac is rich and growing more powerful all the time.
+- Isaac is rich and growing more powerful.